ocharles/blog/posts/2013-12-01-24-days-of-hackage-intro.md

 ---
-title: 24 Days of Hackage: 2013 in Review
+title: "24 Days of Hackage: 2013 in Review"
 ---

 Welcome, one and all, to the 2013 installment of 24 Days of Hackage!
 After a